mfurkanuslu/ADSLChangeNotify/README.md

 # ADSLChangeNotify
- This tool notifies you when your ADSL speed changed.
+ This tool notifies you when your ADSL speed changes.
 (For OpenWrt/DD-WRT based routers).